 Movicol should not cause you to lose weight.
-If you experience excessive diarrhoea as a side effect of taking Movicol you should stop your treatment.
-If your diarrhoea continues, speak to a doctor or pharmacist.
+If you experience excessive diarrhoea as a side effect of taking Movicol, stop your treatment.
+If your diarrhoea continues, speak to a GP or pharmacist.

-Movicol, as with other laxatives should not be taken as a way to lose weight as this can be damaging to your health.
-If you are concerned about your weight, want support to lose weight or are struggling to lose weight speak to a doctor for advice.
+Movicol, as with any other laxative, should not be taken as a way to lose weight.
+This can be damaging to your health.
+If you’re concerned about your weight and want help losing weight, seek advice from a doctor.

 Movicol Sachets reviews

 Advice is not to drink alcohol while using movicol for constipation.